 Get the recipe: Maple Corn Muffin and Sausage Sandwiches

 It's Thanksgiving.
-Of course we couldn't forget about the turkey!
+Of course, we didn't forget about the turkey!
 This easy make-ahead casserole calls for ground turkey breast and other breakfast favorites like English muffins, eggs, and omelet fixings galore.
 Stir it together the night before, refrigerate, then bake for 50 minutes and serve.
+If there's one thing we love even more than great food for this holiday, it's make-ahead Thanksgiving recipes!

 Tip: Allow the baked casserole to stand for 10 minutes before slicing for the best consistency.